krames12/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 7: January 17, 2017

+**Today's Progress**: Worked through part 6 of Wes Bos's [Javascript30](www.javascript30.com) dealing with flexbox and making an expandable panels.

+**Thoughts**: I didn't have much time due to a few other commitments, but I at least was able to work through this particular part of JS30.
+It was something!

 ## Day 6: January 16, 2017

 **Today's Progress**: Went through part 5 of Wes Bos's [Javascript30](www.javascript30.com) course and worked on a on hover overylay for a "project" preview that can be used when displaying portfolio sites.